davidmoten/rtree/README.md

 Serialization
 ------------------
-Upcoming release 0.8 includes [flatbuffers](https://github.com/google-code/flatbuffers) support as a serialization format and as a lower performance but lower memory consumption (approximately one third) option for an RTree.
+Release 0.8 includes [flatbuffers](https://github.com/google/flatbuffers) support as a serialization format and as a lower performance but lower memory consumption (approximately one third) option for an RTree.

 The greek earthquake data (38,377 entries) when placed in a default RTree with `maxChildren=10` takes up 4,548,133 bytes in memory.
 If that data is serialized then reloaded into memory using the `InternalStructure.FLATBUFFERS_SINGLE_ARRAY` option then the RTree takes up 1,431,772 bytes in memory (approximately one third the memory usage).
 Bear in mind though that searches are much more expensive (at the moment) with this data structure because of object creation and gc pressures (see benchmarks).
 Further work would be to enable direct searching of the underlying array without object creation expenses required to match the current search routines.